 5. Get into horse riding

-Whether you’ve not ridden a horse in years, or you’ve always wanted to give it a go but haven’t had the chance; it’s never too late to get started or get back in the saddle.
+Whether you’ve not ridden a horse in years, or you’ve always wanted to give it a go but haven’t had the chance, it’s never too late to get started or get back in the saddle.

 Horses are beautiful animals with long memories and distinct personalities – and the connection between horse and rider can be incredibly powerful.

 In many cases, horses are also gentle, calm souls who can read human emotions and behaviour, and respond.
-For this reason, even people who don’t want to ride a horse may take part in equine therapy to help with mental and physical healing.
+For this reason, even people who don’t want to ride a horse might take part in equine therapy to help with mental and physical healing.

-If you’re interested in getting into horse riding, then you’ll need to take some lessons at a riding school with an instructor.
-You can find out more about how to find a class and get tips for new riders in our article; How to start horse riding in your 50s and 60s.
+If you’re interested in getting into horse riding, you’ll need to take some lessons at a riding school with an instructor.
+You can find out more about how to find a class and get tips for new riders in our article: How to start horse riding in your 50s and 60s.

 6. Try beekeeping